TillMacher/TaxonTableTools/README.md

 `pip3 --version`

-Which should return python3.6 oder 3.7.
+Which should return python3.6 or 3.7.
 Otherwise specify your pip using `pip3.6` or `pip3.7`

 Then install TaXonTableTools via pip: